suite22/oregon-healthcare-website-retro/README.md

     - In his [resignation letter](https://s3.amazonaws.com/arc-wordpress-client-uploads/wweek/wp-content/uploads/2018/04/09132622/petitletter.pdf) to Governer Kate Brown he says, "We settled the Oracle dispute, offering the state the use of nearly all Oracle software products."
         - So is that why they settled for ongoing services from Oracle?
 They were holding the other products hostage until they settled?
     - Willamette Week article about his resignation - https://www.wweek.com/news/2018/04/09/oregons-chief-information-officer-alex-pettit-resigns/
+* Bruce Goldberg, long-time government health chief
+    - Resigned as part of the [fallout](#article11).
 ### State Lawyers
 * Bob Stoll, court appointed mediator
     - "Strangely, Geyer appointed Bob Stoll as mediator.
 A prominent retired lawyer who founded the Stoll Berne firm in Portland, Stoll is a seasoned attorney.
 But he has little experience as a mediator.
 What's more, he's perhaps the most prominent Democratic activist and fundraiser in the state.
 He's donated thousands of dollars to Brown over the years." ~ [OregonLive story 1](#article1)